PapenfussLab/gridss/Readme.md

 Jointly call on all samples from the patient.
 It is strongly recommended that the normal be the first argument as that is what downstream steps expect.
-For example,  `gridss.sh ... patientX_normal.bam patientX_primary.bam patientX_met.bam`.
+For example,  `gridss ... patientX_normal.bam patientX_primary.bam patientX_met.bam`.
-To filter to somatic calls, use the `gridss_somatic_filter.R` script included in the GRIDSS release.
+To filter to somatic calls, use the `gridss_somatic_filter` script included in the GRIDSS release.

 ### What aligner should I use?